This post was published in Doors & Hardware

-- The IBC and IFC limit the maximum width of an egress door to 48 inches.
+- Past editions of the IBC and IFC limited the maximum width of an egress door to 48 inches.
 This dimension is not the maximum clear opening width, but the maximum door size.
 This maximum dimension has been removed from recent editions of NFPA 101, as well as the 2021 editions of the IBC and IFC.

 The codes and standards also include a requirement for the minimum clear opening height.
 The minimum headroom requirement is typically 80 inches nominal above the floor, with an allowance for the projection of the stop on the frame head.
 Most publications have an exception for a door closer arm or overhead stop arm, which is allowed to project down into the required headroom as long as a dimension of 78 inches of headroom is maintained.
 Other projections, such as electromagnetic locks, are not currently addressed in the accessibility standards, however, the 2021 edition of the IBC includes a change that allows automatic operators and electromagnetic locks to project down to the 78-inch location.

 There are some exceptions to the requirements for the 32-inch clear opening width and 80-inch clear opening height, but typically these are the dimensions to keep in mind when specifying or supplying doors and hardware on an accessible route or in a means of egress.
 Consult the applicable codes for exceptions.